JNRowe/rdial/README.rst

    :alt: Number of downloads from PyPI

 ``rdial`` is a simple way to track the time you spend on tasks.
-It tracks the name of a task, its start time and its duration… nothing more.
+It tracks the name of a task, its start time, its duration and optionally a message… nothing more.

 ``rdial`` is released under the `GPL v3`_ license.